 - How long has this organization been in operation?

 - What kind of community support do they have?

 - Do they have outside funding from other sources?

 - Are they actively holding fundraising events to address immediate issues?

 - Will the grant result in a boom-bust cycle that will ultimately destroy the sustainability of the organization?
 (Rapid organizational growth can backfire).
 Has the organization considered these factors?

 - If a nonprofit receives too much funding from one funder, it can appear to the IRS as tipping.
 This can jeopardize the foundation’s nonprofit status.

 - Does the nonprofit understand the need for diversification of funding?
 Do they understand the risks associated with relying upon one source?
 Is the organization interested in asking the foundation for introductions to other funders to help mitigate this risk?

 - Foundations often keep contribution amounts to organizations that offer similar programs at a consistent level.
-This is why we always pour through each foundation’s 990 filings to see who they have contributed to and how much.
+This is why at Zelenz Consulting Group, we always pour through each foundation’s 990 filings to see who they have contributed to and how much.

 - Many foundations limit the contributions to organizational overhead to 10-20% of the total grant award.
 Research into each foundation’s preferences in this realm is critical to setting your request budget appropriately.